mafien0/xaeroPointShare/README.md

 # Xaero PointShare
-Simple fabric mod to changes xaero's minimap waypoint sharing functionality
+Simple fabric mod to change xaero's minimap waypoint sharing functionality

 ## Feautures:
 - When sharing a waypoint, it no longer sends it in chat, but just copies